 When we bought our home over a decade ago we set goals for ourselves: To make the electricity we use; and to drive electric cars powered by our solar power system.
 We’re not there yet, but we’ve made progress.

 I drive my Model 3 about 50 miles (80 km) a day during the week, and a bit less on weekends.
-I charge my car every night in the garage.
+I charge every night in the garage.
 At the end of each day I pull into the garage, plug in, and don’t have to think about it again.